 A few years ago, at the heyday of our professional efficiency and high reimbursement for open heart surgery, I had a conversation with one of my fellow cardiac surgeons.
-We talked how much we enjoyed this specialty and all the perks coming with it.
-At the certain point we came to discuss our financial situation and I got the impression, that he wasn’t satisfied.
+We talked about how much we enjoyed this specialty and all the perks coming with it.
+At the certain point we came to discuss our financial situation, and I got the impression that he wasn’t happy.
 I asked him “Don’t you have enough money?”
-And he, with the most serious facial expression, stressing how strongly he feels about it, said “There is never enough money”.
+And he, with the most serious facial expression, stressing how strongly he feels about it, said “There’s never enough money”.

 I always thought that these are very unlucky people.
-From the beginning they are setting themselves up for a failure.
-By their own criteria such a goal is unattainable from the beginning.
-And it shows in everyday life.
+From the beginning, they are setting themselves for a failure.
+By their own criteria, such a goal is unattainable.
+And the results show in everyday life.
 They are always unhappy and never satisfied.
 Not only that, they are making lives of their families and coworkers miserable.

 And then I came across of poem by Kurt Vonnegut: